gdub01/mwr-boilerplate/README.md

 * npm install
 * create a settings folder with devel.json, prod.json and stage.json with your social auth and aws s3 keys.
 * type './dev' in your console to start it up.

+Basic setup of /app folder:

+* Routes folder handles routing and includes pages that are all data fetching components
+* Components folder handles displaying components and styling
+* Publications is essentially the R in CRUD and handles the collections' schemas permissions
+* Methods is pretty much the CUD in CRUD and handles permissions
+* Collections just defines the MongoDB collections
+* Styles has global styles
+* Utils sets up a few things that don't belong anywhere else